SkAndMl/SkAndMl/README.md

 *I talk about ML a lot* on **Medium**<br><br>

 #### What I'm focussing on
 I have been practising ML for almost 6 months now(Jan 2022) and I have been actively participating in projects.
 I am mostly working on **segmentation, eda and math behind ML** for now.
-Will contributing to kaggle a lot this year
+Will be contributing to kaggle a lot this year

 #### Interests
 I am fascinated by anything that AI/ML has to offer.
 NLP and neural networks are fields that interest me the most.